Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/6974618237079/mceclip2.png)

 If the operation fails, please try the above steps several times, as the Lock might not be communicating with the cellphone well during the first few attempts.

-For further assistance, please contact us via "Profile Page" - "Feedback" in the SwitchBot App.

 ---